-We have audited the group financial statements of Zeno Capital Limited and its subsidiaries (the group) set out on pages 10 to 32, which comprise the statement of financial position as at 31 December 2019, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the group financial statements, including a summary of significant accounting policies.
+We have audited the group financial statements of Zeno Capital Limited (the company) set out on pages 12 to 42, which comprise the statement of financial position as at 31 December 2021, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the group financial statements, including a summary of significant accounting policies.

-In our opinion, the group financial statements present fairly, in all material respects, the financial position of Zeno Capital Limited as at 31 December 2019, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the BVI Business Companies Act, 2004.
+In our opinion, the group financial statements present fairly, in all material respects, the financial position of Zeno Capital Limited as at 31 December 2021, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the BVI Business Companies Act, 2004.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the group financial statements section of our report.
-We are independent of the company in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (Parts 1 and 3) (IESBA Code) and other independence requirements applicable to performing audits of group financial statements in Virgin Islands (British).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Group Financial Statements section of our report.
+We are independent of the company in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (Parts 1, 3 and 4A) (IESBA Code) and other independence requirements applicable to performing audits of group financial statements in Virgin Islands (British).
 We have fulfilled our other ethical responsibilities in accordance with the IESBA Code and in accordance with other ethical requirements applicable to performing audits in Virgin Islands (British).
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.